 The bill would also add a new section 18t to require automatic set-asides of certain offenses.
-Beginning two years after the bill's effective date, an adjudication would be set aside without filing an application two years after the termination of court supervision or when the person becomes 18 years of age, whichever is later.
+Under the bill, beginning two years after the bill's effective date, an adjudication would have to be set aside without filing an application two years after the termination of court supervision or when the person becomes 18 years of age, whichever is later.
 The attorney general and the prosecuting attorney who prosecuted the offense could not contest the setting aside of an adjudication without an application.
 The bill specifies that an adjudication set aside for a traffic offense could not be removed or expunged from the applicant's driving record maintained by the secretary of state.

-Upon the automatic setting aside of an adjudication, the person would be considered not to have been previously adjudicated except for inclusion on a nonpublic record (see below) and as follows:
+Upon the entry of an automatic set-aside, the person would be considered not to have been previously adjudicated except for inclusion on a nonpublic record (see below) and as follows:

-- The person would not be entitled to the remission of any fine, costs, or other money paid as a consequence of an adjudication that is set aside. - The right of the person to rely on the adjudication to bar subsequent proceedings for the same offense would not be affected. - The right of a victim of an offense to prosecute or defend a civil action for damages would not be affected. - A right to commence an action for damages for detention under the disposition that the person served before the adjudication is set aside would not be created. - For research on the utilization and effectiveness of the set-aside process.
+- The person would not be entitled to the remission of any fine, costs, or other money paid as a consequence of an adjudication that is set aside. - The right of the person to rely upon the adjudication to bar subsequent proceedings for the same offense would not be affected, nor would the right of a victim of an offense to prosecute or defend a civil action for damages. - A right to commence an action for damages for detention under the disposition that the person served before the adjudication is set aside would not be created. - Research on the utilization and effectiveness of the set-aside process.

-The court would be required, upon the setting aside of an adjudication, to notify the arresting agency and MSP.
+The court would be required, upon entry of the order to set aside an adjudication, to send a copy to the arresting agency and MSP.

-Automatic set-asides would not apply to the following offenses:
+Automatic expungement would not apply to the following offenses:

 - Offenses listed in section 2 of the juvenile code that include arson, first degree criminal sexual conduct, first degree murder, and carjacking, among others. - An adjudication or conviction for an offense that if committed by an adult would be a felony for which the maximum punishment is life imprisonment. - An adjudication or conviction for offenses for which the juvenile was tried as an adult.
-(However, the person could seek a set aside for that conviction as otherwise provided by law.)
+(However, the person would not be prevented from seeking a set aside for that conviction as otherwise provided by law.)